Architecture Foundations Program

 Foundational Skills for Architecture Majors

-Tyler School of Art and Architecture’s two-year Architecture Foundations Program challenges you to think about designs, spaces, and functionality in change-making ways.
+Tyler School of Art and Architecture’s two-year Architecture Foundations Program challenges you to think about designs, spaces and functionality in change-making ways.
 It prepares you to complete your remaining coursework to earn your 4-year bachelor’s degree.
 Yes, we’re an architecture school, but we’re also so much more.

 Analyze Through Hands-On Work